Finland’s international human rights policy

 Finland strives to eliminate all violence against women and girls.
 Women and girls who are subject to multiple discrimination are particularly vulnerable to violence and other discrimination.

-Finland also promotes the full and equal enjoyment of human rights by lesbian, bisexual and transgender women and girls, as well as intersexed persons.
+Finland also promotes the full and equal enjoyment of human rights by lesbian, bisexual and transgender women and girls as well as intersex persons.

 Improving the rights of persons with disabilities

-Implementation of the rights of persons with disabilities is a cross-cutting objective in Finnish human rights and development policies.
+The implementation of the rights of persons with disabilities is one the cross-cutting objectives for Finland’s human rights policy and development policy.
 We strive to enhance the involvement of persons with disabilities in political decision-making both in Finland and internationally.

-The UN Convention on the Rights of Persons with Disabilities (CRPD) obliges governments to build an accessible society without barriers, where everyone can benefit from services in the fields of education and health care, for instance.
+The UN Convention on the Rights of Persons with Disabilities (CRPD) obliges governments to build an accessible society without barriers and to provide everyone with an opportunity to access services in the fields of education and healthcare, for instance.

 To ensure effective implementation of the CRPD, Finland supports the work of the UN Special Rapporteur on the Rights of Persons with Disabilities (SRPD).

-Moreover, Finland funds projects that promote the rights of persons with disabilities across the world, being one the main funders of the UN Partnership to Promote the Rights of Persons with Disabilities (UNPRPD).
+Moreover, Finland funds projects that promote the rights of persons with disabilities across the world, being one the main funders of the UN Global Disability Fund.

 Strengthening the rights of sexual and gender minorities

-Finland supports every person’s right to define his/her gender and sexuality on his/her own terms.
+Finland supports every person’s right to define their gender and sexuality on their own terms.

-Young people, in particular, must have the right to be informed without any discrimination on the basis of sexual orientation, gender identity, gender expression and family structure.
-Finland supports the rights of lesbian, gay, bisexual, transgender/transsexual and intersex people, or LGBTI persons, through economic and political means.
+Young people must also have the right to information without any discrimination on the basis of sexual orientation, gender identity, gender expression and family structure.
+Finland supports the rights of LGBTIQ+ persons through economic and political means.

-Finland continues to foster rights related to sexual orientation and gender identity by supporting initiatives to promote this theme in such fora as the UN General Assembly and Human Rights Council.
+Finland continues to foster rights related to sexual orientation and gender identity by supporting initiatives promoting this theme in international forums such as the UN General Assembly and the UN Human Rights Council.

-Finland actively implements the LGBTI guidelines of the European Union relating to its external action.
-These guidelines establish a framework for EU action in issues concerning sexual and gender minorities.
-Furthermore, Finland supports the work of the European Union Agency for Fundamental Rights (FRA) and is engaged in cooperation with such entities as the Council of Europe Commissioner for Human Rights.
+Finland actively promotes the rights of sexual and gender minorities in the EU and supports the activities of the European Union Agency for Fundamental Rights (FRA).
+Finland is also engaged in cooperation with other relevant actors, such as the Council of Europe Commissioner for Human Rights.

-The Ministry for Foreign Affairs participates, frequently together with other EU countries, in Pride events all over the world
+The Ministry for Foreign Affairs participates – often together with other EU countries – in Pride events all over the world.

 A hand holding a rainbow flag at the Senate Square, Helsinki